bender-meemoo/counterApp/bonus_challenges.md

 Hint:
 Google "get time of day javascript" -> https://tecadmin.net/get-current-date-time-javascript/

-* Render the entries in an unordered list instead of a paragraph.
+XXXXXXXXXXX  Render the entries in an unordered list instead of a paragraph.
 You will need to use .innerHTML instead of just .textContent.
 Render the count and timestamp in different HTML elements inside the <li> element.
 This will give you more freedom in how to style it.
 Can you improve the styling?

 * Create an "entries" array that stores each entry as an object in the array.
 The object should contains both the count and a timestamp: